 I started making these a few years ago and they are great for using up left over yarn and making quick presents.

-Scrunchies are all over the shops right now so these would make perfect on-trend gifts!
+Scrunchies and 90s vibes are all over the internet right now so these would make perfect on-trend gifts!

 The same rules of chunkiness and stitch simplicity apply here as to hats (see also scarves below!).